 Amarillo, TX Storm Relative Velocity 2119Z

 We moved northeastward on TX-207 and then east on TX-51 to stay ahead of the storm.
 The initial circulation had become rain-wrapped southwest of Gruver, TX, when we stopped to observe the storms on TX-51 south of Spearman, TX.
 However, another circulation was noted to our southwest (see radar imagery below; car symbol denoted our location).
-All we observed to our northwest was a modest shelf cloud (left image below; view is south of Spearman looking northwest).
-There were some lowerings noted well off the distance to our west though in vicinity of the secondary circulation on radar (right image below).
+All we observed to our northwest was a modest shelf cloud (first image below; view is south of Spearman looking northwest).
+There were some lowerings noted well off the distance to our west though in vicinity of the secondary circulation on radar (second image below).

 Eventually we were greeted by a tremendous shelf cloud, as this secondary area of interest approached.
 The storm took on an impressive "mothership look" (images below; view is south of Spearman looking west-northwest).
 Radar data suggested the low-level circulation was passing by to our west and northwest, but we never observed any circulation from our position (radar imagery below; car symbol denotes our location).

 Amarillo, TX Storm Relative Velocity 2204Z